what it is, what are the symptoms and how to cure it – breaking latest news-breakinglatest.news-Breaking Latest News

 Type 1 diabetes symptoms

-In type 1 diabetes the immune system goes crazy and attacks the beta cells of the pancreas which produce insulin, the hormone essential for the management of sugar metabolism in the body, destroying them: therefore it is an autoimmune disease to which they contribute genetic factorsbecause having close family members with type 1 diabetes increases the likelihood, and environmental, because for example some viral infections can contribute to triggering the altered immune response.
+In type 1 diabetes, the immune system “goes mad” and attacks the beta cells of the pancreas which produce insulin, the hormone essential for the management of sugar metabolism in the body, destroying them: it is therefore an autoimmune disease to which they contribute genetic factorsbecause having close family members with type 1 diabetes increases the likelihood, e environmental, because for example some viral infections can contribute to triggering the altered immune response.
 Insulin deficiency soon manifests itself with symptoms such as weight loss, tiredness, excessive thirst and increased urine output; unfortunately it still happens that these symptoms are not given enough weight and the diagnosis is made when the child or adolescent arrives in the emergency room with a serious metabolic imbalance.
 However, type 1 diabetes can also develop after adolescence: 10-20 percent of cases appear later and are called LADA, or Latent Autoimmune Diabetes in Adults.

 How to cure today

-Until one hundred years ago, having type 1 diabetes was a sentence, then after the discovery of insulin, slowly the life of patients changed because it was possible to make up for the hormone deficiency through daily injections.
-It is not simple, because it is necessary dose insulin according to diet and physical exercisebut in recent decades the management of the disease has greatly improved, first thanks to the arrival of rapid insulins to be administered with three meals and slow insulins which allowed the management of basal blood sugar, then thanks to long-acting insulin which works for 24 hours and reduced the risk of nocturnal hypoglycemiaone of the most fearsome complications because it can lead to coma.
+Until one hundred years ago, having type 1 diabetes was a sentence, then after the discovery of insulin, patients’ lives gradually changed because it was possible to make up for the hormone deficiency through daily injections.
+It is not simple, because it is necessary dose insulin according to diet and physical exercisebut in recent decades the management of the disease has greatly improved, first thanks to the arrival of rapid insulins to be administered with three meals and slow insulins which allowed the management of basal blood sugar, then thanks to long-acting insulin which works for 24 hours and reduced the risk of nocturnal hypoglycemiaone of the most formidable complications because it can lead to coma.
 Recently they have also arrived ultra-rapid insulin which can be administered during the meal and have an action within a few minutes, or ultra-prolonged which free from the constraint of the evening injection at the same time.
-In short, today it is possible to tailor therapy to the individual person, meeting their life needs and with an optimal ability to manage blood sugar.
+In short, today it is possible to “dress” the therapy on the individual person, meeting his life needs and with an optimal ability to manage blood sugar.

 Monitoring: new technologies